TwistPHP/TwistPHP/docs/examples/controllers/basics.md

 ## Create a controller

-Create a new file called `Test.controller.php` in your `app/Controllers` directory:
+Create a new file called `Basics.controller.php` in your `app/Controllers` directory:

 ```php
 <?php